 Brač Island, Croatia: The Complete Travel Guide

-General information on Brac Island
+General Information about Brac Island

-Best things to do on Brac Island
+Best Things to Do on Brac Island

 During a vacation on Brac you can expect beautiful places, lots of exciting activities and fantastic attractions.
 Here we have summarized all the highlights and the best things to do on Brac Island at a glance.

 One of the most popular resorts on the island of Brac is certainly Bol in the south of the island.
 Located at the foot of the Vidova Gora mountain and right next to the famous Golden Horn, the island’s landmark, Bol attracts countless vacationers every year.
 Breathtakingly beautiful are also the countless other fantastic beaches in Bol, which are located in the immediate vicinity.
 An absolutely worth seeing highlight is also the charming old town with the small fishing port, which forms the center of the pretty resort.
 Here you will be able to enjoy a wide variety of restaurants, wineries and cafés.